Nisvan Erkal: Life

 In 2018 Erkal was one of the authors of the paper "Effects of China's One Child Policy on its children".
 They analysed the effect of China's one-child policy using 400 subjects, and their conclusion was that it had created a generation of children who lacked social and economic qualities that were important for success.
 Her co-authors were Lisa Cameron and Lata Gangadharan from Monash University and Xin Meng from the Australian National University.

 Erkal is known for investigating how the use of information and traditional methods of choosing leaders can result in discrimination against women.
 In 2019 she was the lead author of a paper that proposed a policy that would encourage more women into leadership roles.
 The paper noted that the current method of finding people to fulfil leadership roles was for candidates to "opt-in" to show their interest.
 The paper proposed that women were willing to lead but they did not like to compete.
 The paper proposed that candidates should be chosen after an opt-out process to determine candidates for a new position.

 During the COVID-19 pandemic in Australia, Erkal was one of 265 economists who wrote an open letter to encourage the government to prioritise health before the economy.

 Erkal was elected to be a fellow of the Academy of the Social Sciences in Australia together with 36 others including David Kalisch, Catharine Coleborne and Lyn Parker in 2021.
+She was appointed a member of the 2024 ARC College of Experts.